 Too bold and saturated colors as well as cold colors are especially draining on the LIGHT WARM soft.
 As the warmest of the LIGHT WARM types, their softer and warmer look makes it even more important to keep it LIGHT and WARM.

 LIGHT WARM soft

 Most shades from red to blonde works for the LIGHT WARM soft.
 As long as it's a warm color, and medium to light, it will most likely look good on this type.
-Mousy and ashy shades are not a good look, and golden, caramel, copper, strawberry blonde, and golden blonde is a much better look.
+Mousy and ashy shades are not a good look (unless you keep your natural color), and golden, caramel, copper, strawberry blonde, and golden blonde is a much better look.

 A LIGHT WARM soft, wearing the right colors, has an incredibly striking look, that is both delicate and fiery at the same time (above).

 The CLEAR WARM is one of the groups that can't really handle black, that somehow still look good in it, when done right.
 The LIGHT WARM is similar to the CLEAR WARM, but is a lot lighter and more delicate.
 For a LIGHT WARM to get away with black, wearing the right makeup and/or having the right hair color for your type can really help.
 Even for a LIGHT WARM soft as Christina Hendricks, this black outfit doesn't overpower her, because her hair and skin contrast is so bright that you still see her.
 The fresh pink lips and black eye liner also helps to bring out the eyes and face in general, as seeing the outfit and not the person can be a problem when wearing colors that normally would overpower you.
 When it comes to black and white together, white with black is the better choice, as you can see in the photos above.